-Do brain cells need to be connected to have meaning?December 4th, 2012 by Lisa Zyga in Neuroscience /
+Do brain cells need to be connected to have meaning?December 4, 2012 by Lisa Zyga in Medicine & Health / Neuroscience

 (Medical Xpress)—The classic theory of the brain is one of connections, in which the brain consists of a network of neurons that interact with each other to allow us to think, see, interpret, and understand the world around us.
 In this model, called distributed representation, an individual neuron by itself has no inherent meaning, but only contributes to a pattern of neuronal activity that has meaning.
 For example, a certain pattern of many neurons fires when you think "dog" and another pattern for "cat."